sf-wdi-15/notes/week_08_optimizations/day_2_json_and_jquery_xhr/dusk_ajax/README.md

 In pure javascript, (without jQuery), we'd use something called the `XMLHttpRequest object` to make AJAX calls to APIs and other servers.

-In jQuery, we use the following methods:
+In jQuery, we use the following methods (and others) to make AJAX requests:
 ```js
 $.ajax()
 $.get()